A collection of Benjamin Franklin tidbits that relate Philadelphia's revolutionary prelate to his moving around the

 Benjamin Franklin was able to retire from the printing business at the age of 42.
 His partners bought him out in eighteen yearly installments.
 In the Eighteenth century, it was unusual to live past the age of 60, so Ben felt pretty well fixed.
 Unfortunately for this planning, he lived to be 82, so when he did reach the age of 60 he was forced to look around for postmasterships and other ways to survive, for what proved to be 22 more years.

 This is the other side of a coin; on one side is written, "Protect your family in case you die young".
 On the opposite side is written, "Be careful not to outlive your savings", relying on the old Quaker maxim that the best way to have enough--is to have a little too much.
 For centuries, life insurance was sold to people who mainly feared the first, commonest, possibility, but never completely addressed the opposite contingency, which was growing steadily commoner.
 Annuity insurance ordinarily is sold for a fixed number of years, so insurance commissioners ordinarily require what is most probable.
 Unfortunately, this response shifts the risk of guessing wrong onto the subscribers' shoulders.
-Since science has unexpectedly lengthened average life expectancy (by thirty years since 1900, or by five years in the last ten), experience rather like Ben Franklin's has become commonplace, but rather poor business judgment.
+Since science has unexpectedly lengthened average life expectancy (by thirty years since 1900, or by five years in the last ten), experience rather like Ben Franklin's has become a commonplace, but rather poor business judgment.
 The business remains solvent only as long as the decision to drop the policy is later than the life expectancy.

 |Retirement Saving Debt|